 Our 2018 Spring Selection Cycle is open as of February 1.
 We look forward to receiving your submissions!

 Interested authors must submit articles, essays, and book reviews through the online system Scholastica.
 Print submissions are not accepted via email and are only accepted via postal mail in extenuating circumstances.

-If you have questions regarding print submissions, you may contact Brandon Johnson, Senior Articles Editor, for more information.
+If you have questions regarding print submissions, you may contact Kendra Doty, Senior Articles Editor, for more information.